Mystery shopping is a big business.

 Jumping over to the templated questionnaires… well, they’re just that.

-While these templates have become more attune to specific verticals out of necessity, they have not reached the granularity needed to drive actionable insights.
+While these templates have become more aligned with specific hospitality verticals out of necessity, they have not reached the granularity needed to drive actionable insights.
 Many questions are generic in nature, since they don’t delineate between the specific attributes of a burger, sushi, or pizza chain, for example.